 Besides just voice-chatting, Zoom gives kids plenty of tools to interact with each other and the teacher, work together, and even break off into smaller groups — just as if they were sitting with each other in a classroom.
 But if teachers don’t need these capabilities for class, or if they’re causing problems, they can all be turned off.
 Here’s just a sampling of what you can do if these features are enabled:

 · Share screen.
 This allows the entire class to view one person’s computer screen.
 Students can even annotate a document on another kid’s computer.
-Teachers can restrict this so only their screen can be shared.
+Teachers can restrict this so only their screens can be shared.

-· Raise hand, clap, disagree, speed up, slow down.
+· Raise your hand, clap, disagree, speed up, slow down.
 These are icons kids can use to: let the teacher know they have a question or comment, react to something, or ask the teacher to talk faster or slower.

 · Chat with the group.
 Kids can send a message to the entire class.